anthonyhamilton360/ostickets-prereqs/README.md

 <p>
-The information we used to create our database will be used for the configuration settings for the osTicket installer.
+The information I used to create our database will be used for the configuration settings for the osTicket installer.
 </p>
 <br />